dita-ot/dita-ot/README.markdown

         ./gradlew

-## Distribution
+### Distribution builds

-1. In the root directory, set up build environment:
+1. In the root directory, set up the build environment:

         ./gradlew

-2. Build distribution packages:
+2. Build the distribution packages:

         ./gradlew dist